kayleelauren/Tutorial_TreeInference/tutorial.md

 * how to run jobs: http://www.phylo.org/tools/flash/cipresportal2_task_management.htm
 * HELP: http://www.phylo.org/index.php/help

+###1) Register
-###1) Register (you can make use of the system as a guest but it's much easier to handle data with a username).
+(you can make use of the system as a guest but it's much easier to handle data with a username)
 * Use your drexel email, they may give you more [CPU time](http://www.phylo.org/index.php/help/cpu_help)

+###2) Upload your data
-##2) Upload data (alignments are in the [/Tutorial_TreeInference/alignments/](https://github.com/JacobRPrice/Tutorial_TreeInference/tree/master/alignments) directory.
+(alignments are in the [/Tutorial_TreeInference/alignments/](https://github.com/JacobRPrice/Tutorial_TreeInference/tree/master/alignments) directory.
 * select "create new folder" in home screen.
 ![1](https://raw.githubusercontent.com/JacobRPrice/Tutorial_TreeInference/master/images/cipres1.png)
 * name the folder and give it a description.
 ![2](https://github.com/JacobRPrice/Tutorial_TreeInference/blob/master/images/cipres2.png)